Facebook Google Plus Instagram LinkedIn Twitter

 Analysis: Costs vs benefits of coordinated wilding conifer management

-An initial cost benefit analysis report on the of the Wilding Conifer Control Programme was prepared in 2018, by Sapere Research Group Limited, with the aim of assessing the economic benefits from controlling wilding pines, and comparing these with the costs of control.
-It compared the costs and benefits from four scenarios of different levels of investment in wilding control.
+An initial cost benefit analysis report on the Wilding Conifer Control Programme was prepared in 2018, by Sapere Research Group Limited.
+The aim was to assess the economic benefits from controlling wilding pines, and compare these with the costs of control.
+It compared the variation in costs and benefits across four scenarios of different levels of investment in wilding control.

-In 2022, with updated data after several years of control operations through the National Wilding Conifer Control Programme, another cost benefit analysis (CBA) was commissioned.
+In 2022, with updated and more detailed data and following several years of control operations through the National Wilding Conifer Control Programme, another cost benefit analysis (CBA) was commissioned.

 The 2022 report reconfirmed the findings of the 2018 analysis - that investing in wilding conifer control brings significant benefits.
 The biggest benefits are in reduced losses of water availability for irrigation and hydro-electric generation, and reduced costs of fire prevention and control.